Stabilizing a linear system using phone calls when time is information: INTRODUCTION

-A networked control system with a feedback loop over a communication channel provides a first-order approximation of a cyber-physical system (CPS), where the interplay between the communication and control aspects of the system leads to new and unexpected analysis and design challenges~\cite{kumar,hespanha2007survey}.
+A networked control system with a feedback loop over a communication channel provides a first-order approximation of a cyber-physical system (CPS), where the interplay between the communication and control aspects of the system leads to new and unexpected analysis and design challenges~\cite{kumar,hespanha2007survey}\footnote{The material in this paper was presented in part at the 18th European Control Conference (ECC), 2019~\cite{khojasteh2019stabilizing112}, and at 57th IEEE Conference on Decision and Control, 2018~\cite{khojasteh2018estimating111}.}.
 In this setting, data-rate theorems quantify the impact of the communication channel on the ability to stabilize the system.
 Roughly speaking, these theorems state that stabilization requires a communication rate in the feedback loop at least as large as the intrinsic \emph{entropy rate} of the system, expressed by the sum of the logarithms of its unstable eigenvalues~\cite{Yukselbook,matveev2009estimation,Massimo,Nair,martins2006feedback,Delchamps,wong1999systems,baillieul1999feedback}.

 We consider a specific communication channel in the loop --- a \emph{timing channel}.
 Here, information is communicated through the timestamps of the symbols transmitted over the channel; the time is carrying the message.
-This formulation is motivated by recent works in event-triggering control, showing that the timing of the triggering events carries information that can be used for stabilization~\cite{khojasteh2018eventcompledx,Level,OurJournal1,khojasteh2017time,linsenmayer2017delay,khojasteh2018eventdis,ling2017bit,yildiz2019event,cdc19papermj,guo2019optimal}.
+This formulation is motivated by recent works in event-triggering control, showing that the timing of the triggering events carries information that can be used for stabilization~\cite{khojasteh2020exploiting,Level,OurJournal1,linsenmayer2017delay,yildiz2019event,cdc19papermj,guo2019optimal}.
 By encoding information in timing, stabilization can be achieved by transmitting additional data at a rate arbitrarily close to zero.
 However, in these works, the timing information was not explicitly quantified, and the analysis was limited to specific event-triggering strategies.
 In this paper, our goal is to determine the value of a timestamp from an information-theoretic perspective, when this timestamp is used for control.
 We are further motivated by the results on the impact of multiplicative noise in control~\cite{ranade2013non, ranade2018control}, since timing uncertainty can lead to multiplicative noise in systems and thus can serve as an information bottleneck.